teksongeap/tek-custom-ebook-reader/README.md

 とく Ebook Reader is a customized browser ebook reader for Japanese reading, progress tracking, and dictionary lookup workflows.
 It is based on [TTU Reader](https://github.com/ttu-ttu/ebook-reader) and keeps compatibility with TTU-style book data and the default `ttu-reader-data` storage root.

-The app runs fully in the browser, can be installed as a PWA, and is designed to work well with dictionary extensions such as Yomitan.
+The app runs fully in the browser, can be installed as a PWA, and is designed to work well with extensions such as Yomitan, DeepL, and Read Aloud.

 ## Features